5rahim/seanime/README.md

 # Features

 - **User-friendly web interface**
-  - Set up Seanime with a few clicks
-  - Modern, simple, responsive UI
+  - Simple, intuitive design, easy to set up and use
 - **Seamless integration with AniList**
-  - Manage your AniList collection (add, update, delete entries)
+  - Manage your AniList collection (anime and manga)
-  - Discover new anime, track your progress, see upcoming episodes, and get recommendations
+  - Discover new anime, browse entries, get recommendations
-- **Powerful scanner**
+- **Local anime library**
+  - Scan your local anime library effortlessly
   - No mandatory folder structure or naming convention
+  - Browse and manage your library with metadata
   - Support for torrents with absolute episode numbers
-- **Download new episodes automatically**
+  - **Download new episodes & movies**
-  - Add rules (filters) that specify which torrent to download based on parameters such as release group, resolution, episode numbers
-  - Support for Nyaa and AnimeTosho
+    - Smart search engine powered by AnimeTosho, Nyaa, SeaDex
-  - Support for Transmission and qBittorrent
+    - Integration with qBittorrent & Transmission
-- **Integrated torrent search engine**
-  - Manually search and download new episodes with a few clicks without leaving the web interface
+    - **Automate** downloading new episodes by using custom filters
-- **Third-party media players**
+  - **Media players**
+    - MPV, VLC, and MPC-HC support
-  - Launch an episode from the web interface and Seanime will automatically update your progress on AniList (& MAL)
+    - Sync progress to AniList (& MAL)
-  - MPV, VLC, and MPC-HC are supported
+    - Create **playlists** and queue episodes
 - **Manga**
+  - Browse and manage your manga collection
+  - Fetch manga chapters from online sources
-  - Manage your manga collection, read chapters and track your progress
+  - Read manga chapters from built-in reader
 - **Online streaming**
-  - Stream episodes from online sources directly from the web interface, without any additional setup
+  - Stream episodes from online sources using built-in player
+  - Support for multiple sources
 - **MyAnimeList integration**
   - Sync your anime lists between AniList and MyAnimeList (Experimental)
   - Automatically update your progress on MyAnimeList